akoksal/akoksal.github.io/_posts/2020-04-11-train-bert-for-turkish-sentiment-analysis.md

 > Tweet 2

-First, I collected real tweets by [TweetScraper](https://github.com/jonbakerfish/TweetScraper) with Cappy keyword and Turkish language.
+First, tweets are collected by using [TweetScraper](https://github.com/jonbakerfish/TweetScraper) with Cappy keyword and Turkish language and saved to cappy.json file.
 Then, our model predicted sentiments of the tweets and remove 1 to map values between (-1,1).

 After that we simply print figure with moving average to see effect of these tweets.